libalpm64/Lostlab-Proxy-Project/README.md

 ## Features

 - **Security**: Establishes a secure tunnel between your proxy and backend, preventing the actual backend IP from being exposed.
 Even if the proxy IP is leaked, your backend remains protected.
-- **Speed**: In testing, Lostlab Proxy is approximately 3x faster than traditional Go-based reverse proxies.
+- **Speed**: In testing, Lostlab Proxy is significantly faster than traditional Go-based reverse proxies.
 It can handle a large number of requests on a single node without rate limiting.

 ## Requirements:
 - **TLS**, You need a Client Edge (Private key, Cert).